toriihq/handbook/technology/javascript.md

 Using the latest JavaScript features is encouraged.
 Features such as `async`/`await` simplifies the flow control of our apps so any opportunity to make our codebase simpler is welcomed.

 We aim to support only the latest desktop/mobile evergreen browsers: Chrome, Firefox, Edge and Safari.

+## TypeScript

+In April 2022, we have started work to include TypeScript in our stack.
+A decision if focus should be 100% shifted to TypeScript will be decided by the team during May-June 2022.